PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide.md

         generator: Terra:DEFAULT # Specifying the generator Bukkit should use for 'world'
     ```

-4. Either delete the pre-existing `world` folder in your server directory, or re-name it to something else (for example `world_backup`).
+4. Either delete the existing `world` folder in your server directory, or rename it to something else (for example
+`world_backup`).

 5. Boot your server back up.